-WASHINGTON — Suspecting a blood clot, doctors wanted to operate on U.S. Rep. C.W.
-Bill Young but warned him it was highly risky and he might die.
+WASHINGTON - Suspecting a blood clot, doctors wanted to operate on U.S. Rep. C.W.
+Bill Young but warned him it was highly risky and that he might die.

 So at 2 p.m. on Oct.
 13, Young gathered his family around him at Walter Reed and told them he did not want to have the surgery.

 "He said he was sorry he couldn't take the pain anymore and was it ok?" his wife, Beverly, said in an interview Sunday.
 "He was willing to keep fighting.
 But the kids all said 'Dad you don't need to be in pain because of us.' "

 Five days later, at 6:50 p.m., Young was pronounced dead, ending a political career that spanned five decades but also shocking his family.
 Young had planned to be back in Florida now, getting rehabilitation for back injuries.
 He promised his grandchildren he'd take them Trick or Treating.

 "He just said no," Mrs. Young said, crying.
 "He said 'I don't want to do it.'
 He said he would rather have his last days with his family and his grandchildren then go into a procedure and not come out."

 Beverly Young said her husband went to Walter Reed two weeks ago because the pain in his back had become unbearable.
 But something else was going on.
 One morning while eating breakfast Young started coughing and motioned for his wife to bring him a tissue.